vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 as *kuṇḍ alinī* pierces three *maṇḍ alas* not otherwise identifi ed by the YH

 and its commentary, except \(by the Dī\) as being those of the fi re, the sun, and the moon, traditionally considered to have, respectively, ten, twelve, and sixteen divisions called *kalās* , totaling thus thirty-eight.
 These *kalās* are cosmic and divine entities with which are associated the fi fty Sanskrit phonemes; here, too, is the totality of the Word.
-The moon, called *soma* \(the sacred beverage of the Veda\), is traditionally associated with the *amṛ ta* , the nectar, which, when this center is pierced by the *kuṇḍ alinī* , fl ows over and fi lls up the universe and, evidently, the body and mind of the adept, who is then identifi ed with the divine *śakti* , saying, “This energy is my own self.”
+The moon, called *soma* \(the sacred beverage of the Veda\), is traditionally associated with the *amṛta* , the nectar, which, when this center is pierced by the *kuṇḍ alinī* , fl ows over and fi lls up the universe and, evidently, the body and mind of the adept, who is then identifi ed with the divine *śakti* , saying, “This energy is my own self.”

 “The thought \[ *buddhi* \] that ‘this *kun ḍ alinīśakti* made of consciousness